akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

 Akka Streams implements an asynchronous non-blocking back-pressure protocol standardised by the Reactive Streams specification, which Akka is a founding member of.

-As library user you do not have to write any explicit back-pressure handling code in order for it to work - it is built and dealt with automatically by all of the provided Akka Streams processing stages.
-However is possible to include explicit buffers with overflow strategies that can influence the behaviour of the stream.
-This is especially important in complex processing graphs which may even sometimes even contain loops (which *must* be treated with very special care, as explained in :ref:`cycles-scala`).
+The user of the library does not have to write any explicit back-pressure handling code - it is built in and dealt with automatically by all of the provided Akka Streams processing stages.
+It is possible however to add explicit buffer stages with overflow strategies that can influence the behaviour of the stream.
+This is especially important in complex processing graphs which may even sometimes even contain loops (which *must* be treated with very special care, as explained in :ref:`graph-cycles-scala`).

-The back pressure protocol is defined in terms of the number of elements a downstream ``Subscriber`` is able to receive, referred to as ``demand``.
-This demand is the *number of elements* receiver of the data, referred to as ``Subscriber`` in Reactive Streams, and implemented by ``Sink`` in Akka Streams is able to safely consume at this point in time.
+The back pressure protocol is defined in terms of the number of elements a downstream ``Subscriber`` is able to receive and buffer, referred to as ``demand``.
 The source of data referred to as ``Publisher`` in Reactive Streams terminology and implemented as ``Source`` in Akka Streams guarantees that it will never emit more elements than the received total demand for any given ``Subscriber``.